AILAB-CEFET-RJ/gerdisc/README.md

     POST /api/students: Creates a new student.
     PUT /api/students/{id}: Updates the student with the specified ID.
     DELETE /api/students/{id}: Deletes the student with the specified ID.

+### Development Container

+Gerdisc comes with a preconfigured development container that allows you to quickly set up your development environment without installing anything other than Docker and Visual Studio Code (VS Code).

+The dev container includes PostgreSQL, which is used as the database for Gerdisc.
+With the dev container running, you can run the Gerdisc application locally and start making changes immediately.

+To use the dev container, follow these steps:

+Install Docker on your machine.
+Clone the project repository to your local machine.
+If you have the Remote - Containers extension installed, VS Code will prompt you to reopen the project in a container.
+Click "Reopen in Container" to continue.
+If you don't see this prompt, open the Command Palette in VS Code (Ctrl/Cmd + Shift + P) and select "Remote-Containers: Reopen in Container" from the list of options.

+Wait for the container to build and start up.
+This may take a few minutes the first time you run it.

+Once the container is ready, open a terminal in VS Code and run the following command to create the database tables:
+    dotnet ef database update
+You can now run the project by pressing F5 or running the "Run" task in VS Code.
+    dotnet run
+The application will be available at http://localhost:5000.

+#### Using the Dev Container

+With the dev container running, you can interact with the application and the database just like you would on a local machine.
+You can use the VS Code editor to modify the code, and any changes you make will be automatically synced to the container.

+To access the database, you can use a PostgreSQL client such as pgAdmin or DBeaver.
+The dev container exposes PostgreSQL on port 5432, so you can connect to it using the IP address 127.0.0.1 and port 5432.
+The default username and password are postgres and password, respectively.